Palettes

 - Select View History

-- See all previous colors and when they changed
+- Browse all previous colors with timestamps

 - Click any historical color to restore it